-While most people have experienced dry mouth when nervous, thirsty or embarrassed, the chronic condition of dry mouth is something entirely different.
-Lots of elderly people suffer from dry mouth and it is often untreated because it seems so minor that family caregivers and elderly people don’t bring it up to their doctor.
+While most people have experienced dry mouth symptoms when nervous, thirsty or embarrassed, the chronic condition of dry mouth is something entirely different.
+Lots of caregivers spot dry mouth in elderly people and it is often left untreated up till then because it seems so minor that family caregivers and elderly people don’t bring it up to their doctor.
 However, dry mouth can lead to a number of health issues and may even be a sign of a serious illness in the body.
 When it comes to dry mouth, there’s no reason to put off talking to a doctor.

 What is Dry Mouth?

 When the salivary glands don’t work well, it can leave a senior’s mouth dry and sticky.
-Saliva is important to the mouth in processing food, keeping it clean and aiding in speaking and swallowing.
-Dry mouth in seniors is usually caused by medications they are taking.
-In older adults, dry mouth is most commonly a side effect of certain medications, including those for blood pressure, allergies, pain, overactive bladder, depression, anxiety and Parkinson’s disease, just to name a few.
-Dry mouth is also a symptom of other conditions like diabetes or HIV.
+Saliva is important to the mouth in processing food, keeping the mouth clean, and aiding in speaking and swallowing.
+Dry mouth in the elderly is usually caused by medications they are taking.
+In older adults, dry mouth is most commonly a side effect of certain medications, including those for blood pressure, allergies, pain, overactive bladder, depression, anxiety, and Parkinson’s disease, just to name a few.
+Dry mouth symptoms can also be an indicator of other conditions like diabetes or HIV.

 What are the Symptoms of Dry Mouth?